Technology Tales

 20th May 2016

-What I found was that the solution first involves opening up Control Panel and that takes a little finding in Windows 10.
-You could use Cortana to get to it or right clicking on the Start Menu and left clicking on the Control Panel menu.
-Using the Windows key + X will produce the same menu and choosing the same entry will have the same effect.
+What I found was that the solution first involves opening up the Control Panel, which takes a little finding in Windows 10.
+You could use Cortana to get to it or right-clicking on the Start Menu and left-clicking on the Control Panel menu.
+Using the Windows key + X will produce the same menu, and choosing the same entry will have the same effect.

-Once Control Panel is open, it makes life a little easier if you change to the Large icons view using the drop-down menu under the Search Control Panel box on the right hand side.
+Once the Control Panel is open, it makes life a little easier if you change to the Large icons view using the drop-down menu under the Search Control Panel box on the right-hand side.
 Then, what you need to do is click on the Security and Maintenance icon.

 More thoughts on Windows 10